ekholme/flex_creek/README.md

 # Flex Creek

-An app to track workouts that the FitzCrew likes
+A lightweight app to create workouts, track workouts we like, and recommend workouts.